Who should have Key Person Insurance?

 Companies can have several different set ups, for example.
 There can be a Limited company, a partnership, a sole trader, a corporation or even a large structured multinational company.
 All of these companies share a common interest, and that is they rely on key workers for profits within their business.

-A good key person adviser should be able to highlight your areas of risk with in a two minute conversation and be able to recommend the correct cover.
+A good adviser should be able to highlight your areas of risk with in a two minute conversation and be able to recommend the correct cover.
 From here it is a case of budget and how close to the perfect cover can you get for your budget.

 Below is some basic details of a few of the more common set ups and scenarios.